dntfindmel/dntfindmel/README.md

   ![](https://komarev.com/ghpvc/?username=dntfindmel)

 ## Who am I? 👩🏻
-I am a fullstack development student with an interest in Data Analysis and Java.
-I'm currently studying Data Analysis and Development at FATEC (Faculty of Technology of São Paulo) Ipiranga and looking for an internship!
+I am a fullstack development student with an interest in Data Analysis.
+I'm currently studying Data Analysis and Development at FATEC (Faculty of Technology of São Paulo) Ipiranga!
 I discovered my love for programming and I hope I can improve in what I love.

   ## What do I know? 💻